Table of Contents[Hide][Show]

 1. Spend the Day at Jacksonville Zoo and Gardens

-My kids really enjoyed touching a stingray at the Stingray Bay exhibit and feeding a giraffe in the Giraffe Overlook at the Jacksonville Zoo and Gardens.
+People of all ages will enjoy touching a stingray at the Stingray Bay exhibit and feeding a giraffe in the Giraffe Overlook at the Jacksonville Zoo and Gardens.
 Other notable animal encounters included hearing a true Florida “gator growl” as well as learning about the zoo’s efforts to rehabilitate and release manatees back into the wild.

 It was a hot day when we visited, which made the Play Park and Splash Ground area look particularly inviting.
 It was open for families to use, but we didn’t have time to splash around and cool off, much to my kids’ dismay.
 Next time, I’ll plan to bring an extra set of clothes so we can change before getting in the car and heading to our next stop.